 2. Accountability by workers

-Lack of proper supervision can result to some of the employees portraying some strange behaviors, knowing that they are not being monitored.
-This can result to problems in not only time management but also productivity.
-But the worst outcome would be creating an unsafe workplace for other workers.
-If a worker assigned to operate a machine fails to do it as required, any mishaps by the equipment could end up endangering not only the worker but their fellow colleagues on site.
+Lack of proper supervision can result in some of the employees portraying some strange behaviors, knowing that they are not being monitored.
+This can not only affect construction productivity but can also create an unsafe workplace for other workers.
+If a worker assigned to operate a machine fails to do it as required, any mishaps by the equipment could end up endangering not only the worker but their colleagues on site.
+Therefore, every construction site should have a safety director and field safety supervisors deployed at all times.

-Do you think each worker is where they were allocated?
+How do you know employees are working at their allocated locations?
 Do they arrive at their respective sites on time?
-Are they taking infrequent breaks when they are not supposed to or perhaps spending their breaks where they are not supposed to?
-Location tracking is a very great concern in any construction site.
-A worker can choose to be unaccountable by missing at the site which they are allocated.
+Are they taking frequent breaks when they are not supposed to?
+Location tracking is a great concern in any construction site.
+A worker can choose to be unaccountable by missing at the site to where they are allocated.

 4. Streamlining communication

-Proper communication is a great concern for industrial construction companies relying on a huge and mobile workforce.
-Fielding calls, messages or emails reporting illness, requesting time-off or making inquiries can be really difficult and can greatly waste resources.
-If workers make enquiries and don’t get feedback in time, workflow at a site may be interrupted, any ill worker endangered or any hazardous occurrence due to lack of proper communication taking place.
+Proper communication is a great concern for industrial and commercial construction companies relying on a huge and mobile workforce.
+Fielding calls, messages, or emails reporting illness, requesting time off, or making inquiries can be really difficult and can waste resources.
+If workers make inquiries and don’t get feedback in time, site workflow may get interrupted, endangering construction safety and causing hazardous occurrences due to lack of proper communication.

 When workers aren’t sure about the goals or what to expect for the day they are more likely to get involved in accidents.

-Commercial general contractors should always provide streamlined systems of communication to allow every worker consistently communicate with the HR team hence eliminate mistakes and save more time for productivity.
-This can be achieved by having the workers equipped with communication devices such as headsets, smartphones or walky-talkies to allow quick and efficient communication between the workers.
+Commercial general contractors should always provide streamlined systems of communication to allow every worker to consistently communicate with the HR team hence eliminating mistakes and saving more time for productivity.
+This can be achieved by having the workers equipped with communication devices such as headsets, smartphones, or walkie-talkies to allow quick and efficient communication between the workers.

 5. Use of appropriate equipment and tools

-This is often adhered to by most construction companies, but still not to satisfactory levels.
-For any residential or commercial construction, it is vital for the foreman to ensure that their team members are using the right tools and equipment for the tasks at hand.
-Additionally, having protective gear is equally vital.
-This will not only ensure safety of workers but also save the commercial contractors time solving issues with the respective regulatory authorities over non-compliance.
+Use of construction safety equipment and tools is often adhered to by most construction firms, but still not to satisfactory levels.
+For any residential or commercial construction, the foreman needs to ensure that their team members are using the right tools and equipment for the tasks at hand.
+Additionally, having protective gear is equally vital for safety in construction environments.
+This will not only ensure the safety of workers but also save the commercial contractors time solving issues with the respective regulatory authorities over non-compliance.

 Regular inspection of the equipment should be done and faulty ones replaced to ensure no malfunctioning equipment or damaged tools are being used.
-Workers should always be equipped with protective gear, including helmet, protective goggles, dust masks, gloves, and shoes with forward metal caps among other.
+Workers should always be equipped with protective gear, including helmets, protective goggles, dust masks, gloves, and shoes with forwarding metal caps among others.
 No worker should be allowed on site without the full protective gear as deemed necessary.

 6. Creating awareness

-In any industry, ignorant workers are perhaps the greatest potential sources of danger.
-Every little mistake they make due to lack of knowledge put not only them but everyone else around them at risk.
-As such, each and every worker, regardless of their duties or position, must be made aware of all the possible hazards that can occur at a construction site.
+Ignorant workers are perhaps the greatest potential danger to construction safety.
+Every little mistake they make due to a lack of knowledge but not only themselves but everyone else around them at risk.
+As such, every worker, regardless of their duties or position, must be made aware of all the possible hazards that can occur at a construction site.

 7. Appropriate training

-Even though much of the skills required at construction works can be learned at work, safety is a unique skill that when learned beforehand, workers are more likely to adhere to it at site.
-General contractor San Francisco firms should always ensure that their workers have the appropriate training on safety before entering any site to work.
-Experienced workers must be put under safety refresher courses in the course of the year.
+Even though many of the skills required at construction work can be learned at work, safety is a unique skill that when learned beforehand, workers are more likely to adhere to it at the site.
+General contractors in San Francisco should always ensure that their workers have the appropriate training on construction safety before entering any site to work.
+Experienced workers must be put under safety refresher courses during the course of the year.

 Case Study: Use of Active RFID System

-A case where construction firms have managed to improve safety and enhance efficiency of workers is that of Lettire Construction Corporation recent adoption of active RFID systems built by Triax Technologies to track their workers.
-This system helps the company track 140 of its workers on site at a given time so as to ensure that their presence at the site is authorized, are safe from harm and working where they are supposed to be.
+A case where construction firms have managed to improve safety and enhance the efficiency of workers is that of Lettire Construction Corporation’s recent adoption of active RFID systems built by Triax Technologies to track their workers.
+This system helps the company track 140 of its workers on-site at a given time to ensure that their presence at the site is authorized, safe from harm and that they are working where they are supposed to be.